Skip to main content

 If you own a vehicle with a gross weight of 55,000 pounds or more, you are required to file a Heavy Vehicle Use Tax return, or form 2290, with the IRS each year.
 In addition, there are four states that have additional weight distance taxes to haul within them.
 If you plan to haul regularly through Kentucky, New Mexico, New York, or Oregon, you’ll want to complete those registrations as well.

 Sounds like a lot of paperwork, right?
 We can help.
 The Apex Startup Program has helped thousands of carriers form their companies, get active authority, and start hauling freight.
 We don’t offer a one-size-fits-all package, we’ll customize a program that fits your needs depending on the filings and registrations you need.
-Plus, we have extra resources and helpful information for you to get started on the right foot (wheel?).
+Plus, we have extra resources and helpful information for you to get started on the right foot.

 Free Download: